-SASP State Team Championships may be held whenever desirable.
+SASP State Team Championships may be held whenever desirable, but beginning in 2026 it must be held before the day after the third Sunday in June.
 The State Advisor must post the event details on the SHOT online registration system (www.sssfonline.org) at least 60 days prior to the event.